 The decor of Vieja Cuba brightens up the day, tastefully adorned with eclectic touches chosen to reflect the culture of Cuba.
 Each room is designed to accentuate the area of the hotel it is located in, bringing out the colonial charm and history of the building.

-The staff goes out of their way to help guests with logistics, and can point you in the right direction as far as finding the best spots to visit in Quito.
+The staff goes out of their way to help guests with logistics and can point you in the right direction as far as finding the best spots to visit in Quito.
 Located in a hip area of the city; there are restaurants, coffee houses, grocery stores, and shops within minutes of stepping outside the gated garden.

 This is a good place for those who want to be close to the attractions of the city, but are interested in finding a bit of peace and quiet between trips around the country.
-The common areas and restaurant are discreetly social, and the privacy of the rooms and the attitude of the staff reveal an understanding of traveller’s needs that goes beyond that of the big hotels found nearby.
+The common areas and restaurant are discreetly social, and the privacy of the rooms and the attitude of the staff reveal an understanding of traveler’s needs that goes beyond that of the big hotels found nearby.

 Plaza Grande Hotel pulls out all the stops for those who want to experience the grandeur of historic Quito while relaxing in luxury.
 The colonial building sits on one side of Plaza Grande, overlooking the presidential palace, the Archbishop’s Palace, and the cathedral of Quito.
-Suites are lavishly appointed including oversized beds, fine linens, and Ecuadorian art work.
+Suites are lavishly appointed including oversized beds, fine linens, and Ecuadorian artwork.

 The hotel has two restaurants, La Belle Epoque and Café Plaza Grande.
 La Belle Epoque offers classic French cuisine using locally sourced ingredients.
 Dishes include a duck trilogy and poached snapper bouillabaisse.
 Café Plaza Grande serves a robust sampling of Ecuadorian dishes as well as sandwiches, salads, soups, and sweets.
 Sea Bass and shrimp ceviche sit next to braised goat stew and plantain dumplings on the menu.